Skip to content

 Other traditions associated with Hanukkah are exchanging gifts on each of the eight nights, eating traditional foods, and playing dreidel.

-Dreidel, a popular Hanukkah toy, is a four-sided spinning top with the Hebrew letters nun, gimmel, hay, and shin.
+Dreidel is a popular Hanukkah game.
+It is a four-sided spinning top with the Hebrew letters nun, gimmel, hay, and shin.

 The letters form the acronym for “Nes Gadol Hayah Sham” which translates to “a great miracle happened there” (referring to the miracle of the oil).